- What We Do

 Access to adequate and nutritionally-balanced food in Burma remains a major challenge for the poorest and most vulnerable segments of the population.
 Twenty-six percent of the population lives below the poverty line, and an estimated 17 percent of households are food insecure.
 More than one-third of child deaths are due to under-nutrition, and 35 percent of children under age five are stunted.

 Food insecurity is particularly a concern amongst internally displaced persons (IDPs) in the Kachin, Shan, and Rakhine States.
 Communal violence in June 2011 in Kachin and Shan states followed by additional violence in the Rakhine State in June 2012 has displaced an estimated 240,000 people.

 Food Assistance Programs

-FFP partners with the U.N.
-World Food Program (WFP) to procure locally produced rice, pulses, salt and fortified blended foods, and to procure vegetable oil produced in the region.
-This food is being distributed to these highly vulnerable IDPs as part of a full monthly food ration.
+Since 2011, FFP has partnered with the U.N.
+World Food Program (WFP) to purchase locally produced rice, pulses, salts and fortified blended foods, as well as vegetable oil produced in the region, to help feed food insecure IDPs in the Kachin, Northern Shan, and Rakhine States.

 Food for Peace Contributions

 |Fiscal Year 2011||$1.5 million||2,000 MT|